mentalmove/KnightProblem/README.md

 where the emphasis is on the possible moves.)

 Finding a closed tour is implemented as repair algorithm, using an unclosed tour as base.
-It repeatedly seeks for *Find a solution that is at least not worse than the actual one*.
+It repeatedly seeks for
+*Find a solution that is at least not worse than the actual one*.

+Although using backtracking consequently would always lead to a valid solution (if one exists), the algorithm gives up if too many steps are used.
+Therefore, depending on the input values, three possible results can appear:
+    - No solution is found
+    - An open path is found, but finding a closed one fails.
+    - An open path is found and improved to be a closed one.